 We understand that family schedules do not always mix easily with school schedules.
-If a child is late to school, they need to check in at the main office to get a pass.
-If a child needs to leave early, you need to come in to the main office or health office to check the student out.
+If a child is late to school, we ask that an adult check the child in at the office.
+If a child needs to leave early, please come to the main office or health office to check the student out.
 Please send a note with your child in the morning so that the teacher is aware that a student will be leaving early from school.